armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 `4.5` or higher.
 The list of minimum feature versions that have been defined can be found in section 4.4.3.

-Storing a file in a ZIP archive with the `store` method (which only stores it without any compression) requires version `1.0` to be supported:

-In the local file header the version number is not split in "major/minor", but stored in a different way.
+In the local file header the version number is not split in "major/minor" (like in section 4.4.3), but stored in a different way.
 To get back to the version in section 4.4.3 the value has to be divided by `10`.
 For example, "version 4.6" will be stored as `0x2e` (`46`) in the file header.

+Storing a file in a ZIP archive with the `store` method (which only stores it without any compression) requires version `1.0` to be supported:

 ```
 $ zip -r test.zip -Z store /bin/ls